toughluck007/blockgrave/README.md

 - **Links**: Each mined unit of The Chain.
 Links are composed of smaller fragments that must be reconstructed.
 - **Linklets**: The atomic units of a Link.
 Each linklet has difficulty and must be solved to restore the whole Link.
 - **Hashpower Equivalent (TBD)**:
-  - Working theme: "Relinks" or "Bindings" (to tie into the rebuilding concept).
+  - Working theme: "Relinks"
-  - Alternative terms: "Cycles," "Knots," or "Threads" (all tying into the Chain imagery).
+  - Alternative terms (Relinks per second): "Rl/s" "kRl/s" "mRl/s" "gRl/s" "tRl/s" (tying into kilo-, mega-, giga-, tera-relinks per second, etc)
 - **Ledger**: A record of every Link mined, showing its ID, ownership history, and sale prices.
 Serves as both lore device and gameplay mechanic.

 ---